JiriTrecak/Laurine/Example/Pods/Warp/README.md

 Insanely easy-to-use, extremely powerful swift object (+model mapper), that will make the creation of your data models a breeze.

 > Too tired to read?
 That is understandable.
 That is why I made this example.
 You will find it a little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Warp/tree/master/Example).
 Just download and run in XCode.
+>
+> Warp now supports Swift 3.0 and higher.
+Looking for version compatible with Swift 2.2?
+We have that as well - [switch to 2.2 branch](https://github.com/JiriTrecak/Warp/tree/Swift-2.2).